ubudab109/llm-maps-search/Readme.md

 1. Install Docker and Docker Compose.
 2. Copy `.env.example` to `.env` in both `backend/` and `places-frontend/`.
-3. Fill in Google Maps API keys in `.env` if necessary.
+3. Fill in Google Maps API keys in `.env`.
 4. Setup Open Web UI: choose a model and provide API key (to be configured manually before using the frontend).

 ## Running the Project